cBollins/Linear-Regression-Build/README.md

 This project is an exploratory deep dive into the statistical foundation and practical application of linear regressors.

+The developmental notebooks were created and used in the following order:

+1. build_2d.ipynb
+2. 2d_regression_final.ipynb
+3. build_multiple_dim.ipynb
+4. OLS_Build.ipynb

+A proof of concept and project summary tour can be found in "EXAMPLE_nb.ipynb".
+The prototype used in this example can be found in "my_reg_OLS.py", which was written off the back of "OLS_Build.ipynb".

 ## Usage

 The MyLinearReg class is initialised with two arguments, X, y.
 These are the features and independent variable respectively.
 Creating an instance will look like this, `model = MyLinearReg(X, y)`.
 Then, simple methods can be called such as `model.get_coefficients()` and `model.get_intercept()` to get the parameters, or `y_preds = model.predict(X_test)` to make predictions from the model.
 Although full completeness is generally desirable, for this proof of concept we only include a few key methods.